A History of Saint Nicholas of Myra

 In conclusion, we are thankful to God and for the intercession of our namesake, Saint Nicholas of Myra, for all the blessings our parish has received these last 40 years and we look forward to the future growth of the parish as we celebrate and share our Catholic faith and Byzantine Catholic traditions with all who find themselves at our door.
 We also extend our prayerful appreciation to those priests who more recently provided service to our parish family, especially Fr.
 Thomas Sable, SJ, and Fr.
 Nicholas Kraynak.
 May God grant our parish family, the clergy who have served our church, and all our visitors and their families peace, health, and happiness for many blessed years.
 Na mnohaja i blahaja l'ita!

-Reverend Michael J. Salnicky, Administrator
+Very Reverend Michael J. Salnicky, Parish Pastor

 Saint Nicholas of Myra Byzantine Catholic Church